THE PARISH CHURCH OF STOKE

 DAMEREL (ST. ANDREW & ST. LUKE)

-For the 10.00am Parish Eucharist and Confirmation Service for today click here
+For the 10.00am Parish Eucharist for today click here

 Rector: Revd Keith Robus RN

 IF YOU ARE ILL OR NEED TO GO INTO HOSPITAL

 your everlasting arms